BInodes-official/terra.py/README.md

 ## Features

-- **Basic SDK**: It has realized all the LCD query, transaction transfer  of the basic SDK, supplemented some missing LCD interfaces, and actively maintained and updated them.
+- **Basic SDK**: Inherit all the LCD query、Tx transaction from the basic SDK and maintain updates.

--
-- **Enhanced Data Analysis**: Specifically enhanced the on - chain data analysis function, providing aggregation interfaces for historical data tracing and display of pre - processed results.
+- **Data Analysis**: Enhanced the on-chain data analysis function, providing aggregation interfaces for historical data tracing and display of pre - processed results.

--
-- **BUG Response**: Since validators have the greatest stake in the development of the Terra chain, they actively fix bugs and add features.
-Currently, the [Binodes](https://validator.info/terra-classic/terravaloper1s2xpff7mj6jpxfyhr7pe25vt8puvgj4wy0tzjx) validator is the main maintainer now.
+- **BUG Fixed**: Since validators have the greatest stake in the development of the Terra chain, they actively fix bugs and add features.
+Currently, the [Binodes](https://validator.info/terra-classic/terravaloper1s2xpff7mj6jpxfyhr7pe25vt8puvgj4wy0tzjx) validator is the main maintainer.

 ## Recent changes
+### 0.1.2
+- Fixed the problem of incorrect automatic gas calculation when the Fee was not set for TX transactions in the basic SDK.
+- Fixed the issue in the basic SDK where there were no query results when querying the vote list.
+- Add default LCD and Chain ID.
 ### 0.1.1
 - Fixes for search_votes crossed events.
 - Fixes for Tx's function can't run use auto gas,because of gasprice